netgen/local-development-setup/solr/README.md

 ### 3 Start automatically after reboot

-To check if Solr service is set to automatically start after reboot, to enable or disable it, use the following commands:
+To check if Solr service is set to automatically start after the reboot, to enable or disable it, use the following commands:

 ```console
 sudo systemctl is-enabled solr